standard-for-public-code/standard-for-public-code/criteria/understandable-english-first.md

 ## Developers and designers: what you need to do

 * Frequently test with policy makers and management if they understand what you are delivering and how you document it.
+* Ask someone outside of your context if they understand the content (for example, a developer working on a different codebase).

 ## Further reading